 Behind the Scenes: Recruiting Speakers

-Part 4 of the Q1 Productions: Behind the Scenes series dives deep into how Q1 Productions recruits industry experts and thought leaders to ensure a mix of perspectives and knowledgeable presentations.
-Each part of the series is contributed by a different Conference Program Manager to provide a comprehensive view into the thoughtfulness and detail that makes up each and every one of our programs.
+The fourth Q1 Productions: Behind the Scenes piece dives deep into how Q1 Productions recruits industry experts and thought leaders to ensure a mix of perspectives and knowledgeable presentations.

 Recruiting Top Industry Thought Leaders for a Speaker Roster: The Process & the Importance